CTSRD-CHERI/cherios/README.md

 Once this is done, you can mount it on the host as well.
 I would suggest _not_ mounting it concurrent to CheriOS operating.

+### Developer documentation

+Some more developer information can be found in the [docs](docs/docs_index.md) directory.
+You can also read more about [CheriOS] in the tech report.

 ### Running CheriOS with networking

 Build and run cherios with networking: